-A good insulation ensures a balanced interior climate and increases the overall living comfort.
+Good insulation ensures a balanced interior climate and improves the overall living comfort.

-The uninsulated house needs 2.5 times more energy in comparison to an insulated one.
+An uninsulated brick house needs 2.5 times more energy in comparison to an insulated one*.
 In other words, in an insulated house you need only 40% of the actual energy costs.

 Thick walls serve as an energy regulator.
 Houses with good insulation and thick walls save energy best and equalise short-term temperature fluctuations optimally.
 It does not matter whether we are talking about hot or cold days.

-Of course, there can be individual needs of every builder:
+Of course, there can be different needs for different projects:

 - Brick and plaster is the best for climate control

-- Concrete and plaster provides good sound insulation and protection against electrosmog
+- Concrete and plaster provide good sound insulation and protection against electrosmog

-- Solid wood is good for room acoustics and room climate regulation
+- Solid wood is good for room acoustics and climate regulation

 Interior values count